basvanwesting/schoolbieb/doc/wip.md

 * scope title/series autocomplete to fiction/non_fiction
 * Book: pending => available
 * Book: => disabled
+* Remove series and title controllers as they are unused

 # Stickers code snippet
 - @books.each_slice(1) do |books_for_page|